tzurp/playwright-performance/README.md

 #### __generateHtmlChart__

 Default is `false`.
 If true, a `performance-chart.html` file is created inside the performance-results directory.
 If the `analyzeByBrowser` option is turned on, the bars in the chart are colored according to the browser type.
 The bars are sorted from the highest to the lowest value.
+>The generated HTML report uses [Chart.js](https://www.chartjs.org/) and [chartjs-plugin-datalabels](https://chartjs-plugin-datalabels.netlify.app/) via CDN links.
+>⚠️ **Internet access is required** to load these libraries.
+If you open the report offline, the chart will not render.

 ## Getting the results